jetedonner/jetedonner.github.io/_posts/2023-05-29-unreal-engine-visualizeinputeventsplugin.md

 ## Details

 ### Features
-- Visualize Keyboard KeyPresses / MouseClicks
+- Visualize Keyboard Key Presses, Mouse Clicks and Game Pad Events
 - Show Events in Editor while Development as Notification
-- Show Events in Gameplay Viewport as OInScreenMessage while GamePlay
+- Show Events in Level Viewport as OnScreenMessage while Development
-- Show Events in OutputLog while development and Gameplay
+- Show Events in OutputLog while development

 #### The Plugin captures events from all Editors
 - Level Editor
 - Blueprint Editor
 - Material Editor
 - Particle Editor
-- (all other editors)
+- etc

 #### Extensively configurable using config ini file
 - Enable / Disable Plugin for Project
 - Enable / Disable showing Keyboard Events
 - Enable / Disable showing Mouse Clicks
+- Enable / Disable showing Game Pad Events
-- Choose whether to show as Notification in Editor mode or not
+- Choose whether to show as Notification in Editor mode
-- Choose whether to show as OnScreenMessage in GamePlay mode or not
+- Choose whether to show as OnScreenMessage in Editor mode
 - Choose the timeout of how long to display the information

 ### Code Modules